oVirt/ovirt-site/source/feature/sr-iov.html.md

     vnics = list of-
       alias {
-        pf_name: string  <---  the name of the physical function the vnic should be connected to one of its VFs on the dst host.
+        pf_name: string  <---  the name of the PF the vnic should be connected to one of its VFs on the dst host.
      }
     }

 *   For each vNic the <b>src host</b> should pass to the <b>dst host</d> the <b>PF</b> to which's VF the vNic should be connected (as passed on the <b>migrate</b> verb from the engine).